streamlit/docs/content/library/advanced-features/forms.md

 ## Limitations

+* Every form must contain a `st.form_submit_button`.
+* `st.button` and `st.download_button` cannot be added to a form.
-* An `st.form` cannot be embedded inside another `st.form`.
+* `st.form` cannot be embedded inside another `st.form`.
-* Every form must have an associated `st.form_submit_button`.
-* By definition, `st.button` does not make much sense within a form.
-Forms are all about batching widget state together, but buttons are inherently stateless.
-So declaring an st.button inside a form will lead to an error.
+* Callback functions can only be assigned to `st.form_submit_button` within a form; no other widgets in a form can have a callback.
-* Also by definition, interdependent widgets within a form are unlikely to be particularly useful.
+* Interdependent widgets within a form are unlikely to be particularly useful.
 If you pass `widget1`'s value into `widget2` when they are both inside a form, then `widget2` will only update when the form is submitted.
-* Callback functions can only be assigned to `st.form_submit_button` within a form; no other widgets in a form can have a callback.